We have devised a series of outcome measures at both individual, placement and organisational level.

 Analysis and action

-Trends within the gathered information are analysed, including areas of progress and aspects of therapeutic care that require improvement, and from this the Mosaic Steering Group develops an action plan which is implemented through the oversight of the monthly Mosaic Steering Group Meetings.
+Trends within the gathered information are analysed, including areas of progress and aspects of therapeutic care that require improvement, and an action plan is developed and implemented.